Show Filters

 Organize and Communicate Early

 The emerging best practice is for utilities to establish a dedicated EV team to manage the implementation and coordination of EV programs, including make-ready.
-EV team responsibilities can vary in scope, but they should at minimum serve as the point of contact within the utility and externally for EV programs.
+EV team responsibilities can vary in scope, but they should, at a minimum, serve as the point of contact within the utility and externally for EV programs.
 Dedicated teams ensure a disciplined approach to an established strategy, coordinate between internal organizations, administer EV make-ready programs, and support compliance with regulatory requirements.
 EV teams can also drive implementation, develop processes, manage information, and facilitate change management across the utility.

 Process design